Marie Antoinette: In popular culture

-The phrase "let them eat cake" is often conventionally attributed to Marie Antoinette, but there is no evidence that she uttered it, and it is now generally regarded as a journalistic cliché.
+The phrase "let them eat cake" is often conventionally attributed to Marie Antoinette, but there is no evidence that she uttered it, and it is generally regarded as a journalistic cliché.
 This phrase originally appeared in Book VI of the first part of Jean-Jacques Rousseau's autobiographical work Les Confessions, finished in 1767 and published in 1782: "Enfin Je me rappelai le pis-aller d'une grande Princesse à qui l'on disait que les paysans n'avaient pas de pain, et qui répondit: Qu'ils mangent de la brioche". ("Finally I recalled the stopgap solution of a great princess who was told that the peasants had no bread, and who responded: 'Let them eat brioche'.")
 Rousseau ascribes these words to a "great princess", but the purported writing date precedes Marie Antoinette's arrival in France.
 Some think that he invented it altogether.

 In the United States, expressions of gratitude to France for its help in the American Revolution included naming a city Marietta, Ohio, in 1788.
 Her life has been the subject of many films, such as Marie Antoinette (1938) and Marie Antoinette (2006).
 Antonia Fraser wrote a biography of Marie Antoinette called Marie Antoinette: The Journey.
 In 2022, her story was dramatised by a Canal+ and BBC English-language television series.
+Antoinette is one of the main characters in the 1979 anime The Rose of Versailles and the 2016 play The Revolutionists.